RagnarB83/ash-documentation/docs/workflows.rst

 It can also be advantageous to run multiple jobs with slightly different parameters (different theory level, different geometry etc.)

-- Example 3a shows how multiple single-point energies with different functionals can be easily run.
+- Example 3a shows how multiple single-point energies with different functionals on 1 geometry can be easily run.
-- Example 3b shows how the same can be accomplished in a more parallel fashion (Singlepoint_parallel)
+- Example 3b shows how the same can be accomplished in a completely parallel fashion (Singlepoint_parallel)
 - Example 4a shows how multiple single-point energies on multiple XYZ-files can be easily run.
-- Example 4b shows how the same can be accomplished in a more parallel fashion (Singlepoint_parallel)
+- Example 4b shows how the same can be accomplished in a completely fashion (Singlepoint_parallel)
-- Example 5 shows how one can calculate localized orbitals and create Cube files for a collection of XYZ-files or a multi-XYZ file
+- Example 5 shows how one can calculate localized orbitals and create Cube files for a collection of XYZ-files or a multi-XYZ file.

 An even more advanced workflow combines metadynamics-based conformational sampling (Crest procedure by Grimme) from a starting structure,